simonsrepo/LB_techtest/readme.md

 ## Install

-Install laravel via composer, download the repo from git hub, run `composer update` and `npm install`
+Download the repo from git hub, run `composer install` and `npm install`

 to compile the js and css run